C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: -precategories and their ideals

 \subsection{$C^*$-precategory $\TT_X$ of a $C^*$-correspondence}

-Here we examine our model example of a $C^*$-precategory, which shall be equipped with an additional structure of a right tensor $C^*$-precategory in Subsection \ref{paragraph for TT(X)}.
-Throughout this section we fix a $C^*$-correspondence $X$ over a $C^*$-algebra $A$. \begin{defn} We define a \emph{$C^*$-precategory $\TT_X$ of the $C^*$-correspondence} $X$ to be the $C^*$-precategory whose objects are natural numbers $\N=\{0,1,...\}$ and spaces of morphisms are
+Here we examine our model example of a $C^*$-precategory, which shall be equipped with an additional structure of a right tensor $C^*$-precategory in Example \ref{paragraph for TT(X)}.
+Throughout this subsection we fix a $C^*$-correspondence $X$ over a $C^*$-algebra $A$. \begin{definition} We define a \emph{$C^*$-precategory $\TT_X$ of the $C^*$-correspondence} $X$ to be the $C^*$-precategory whose objects are natural numbers $\N=\{0,1,...\}$, spaces of morphisms are the following adjointable maps